 Day 3 – Grantown-on-Spey to Fort Augustus

 Today’s ride takes us right off the beaten track.
 The day starts easily with a pleasant ride through the villages of Dulnain Bridge and Carrbridge before we strike west up the Findhorn Valley.
 Following a fantastic country road, we climb over the challenging Garbole where the views of the Highlands open up.
-The route then descends to the village of Farr and then follows quiet backroads high above the shores of Loch Ness.
-A fantastic 5 mile descent awaits as the finish to the day, dropping us down to the shores of Loch Ness and our overnight accommodation in the village of Fort Augustus.
-(B, L)
+The route then descends to the village of Farr and then follows quiet backroads alongside the shores of Loch Ness.
+A fantastic 5 mile descent awaits as the finish to the day, dropping us down to the shores of Loch Ness Followed by a short transfer to our accommodation in the village of Drumnadrochit.
+(B, L, D)

 Distance: 88km/ 55 miles, Ascent: 1009m/ 3,312 ft